-We are told that clozapine and olanzapine carry the highest risk of obesity, diabetes and cardiovascular disease, ^{17:655} which makes it difficult to understand why these drugs are so popular.
-Another textbook mentioned that meta-analyses have shown that the biggest risk of metabolic harms is seen with clozapine and olanzapine, and that patients on olanzapine gain more in weight than those on other drugs. ^{16:564}
+We are told that clozapine and olanzapine carry the highest risk of obesity, diabetes and cardiovascular disease,17:655 which makes it difficult to understand why these drugs are so popular.
+Another textbook mentioned that meta-analyses have shown that the biggest risk of metabolic harms is seen with clozapine and olanzapine, and that patients on olanzapine gain more in weight than those on other drugs.16:564

-Only one textbook informed honestly about the serious harms. ^{16:563} It noted that the extrapyramidal harms are dose dependent, and that tardive dyskinesia is a severe harm, which may be irreversible and has an incidence of about 5% per year with first generation drugs but is also seen with second generation drugs.
+Only one textbook informed honestly about the serious harms.16:563 It noted that the extrapyramidal harms are dose dependent, and that tardive dyskinesia is a severe harm, which may be irreversible and has an incidence of about 5% per year with first generation drugs but is also seen with second generation drugs.
 It mentioned that akathisia, in severe cases, can contribute to increased suicide risk and can be confused with psychomotor agitation as a result of the psychotic condition leading to a dose increase, worsening the situation.
 Akathisia was said to occur in 25% of the patients on first generation drugs and to a lesser degree with second generation drugs.

 Not even this book could refrain from semantically downplaying the problems.
 Akathisia does not contribute to increasing the suicide risk, it causes an increased risk.
-No other factors in the causal chain are needed for suicides to happen.7
+No other factors in the causal chain are needed for suicides to happen.

-Two books were dangerously dishonest. ^{17:654}, ^{18:235} They claimed that first generation drugs cause extrapyramidal harms, which can be irreversible in the case of tardive dyskinesia, ^{17:655} and that these harms can be avoided by using second generation drugs. ^{17:657} As already noted, this marketing message is false; the newer drugs are not any better in this respect.
-239 Furthermore, when the authors stated that some patients with akathisia consider suicide, they did not say that this also applies to second generation drugs.
-A third book that mentioned akathisia ^{19:286} failed to note that it is a dangerous harm that increases the risk of suicide and violence.
-7
+Two books were dangerously dishonest.17:654,18:235 They claimed that first generation drugs cause extrapyramidal harms, which can be irreversible in the case of tardive dyskinesia,17:655 and that these harms can be avoided by using second generation drugs.17:657 As already noted, this marketing message is false; the newer drugs are not any better in this respect.
+Furthermore, when the authors stated that some patients with akathisia consider suicide, they did not say that this also applies to second generation drugs.
+A third book that mentioned akathisia19:286 failed to note that it is a dangerous harm that increases the risk of suicide and violence.

-There are videos of children and adults with akathisia and tardive dyskinesia that show how horrible these brain damages can be.240 It took psychiatry 20 years to recognize tardive dyskinesia as an iatrogenic illness,^{7:163} even though it is one of the worst harms of psychosis pills and also one of the most common ones, affecting about 4-5% of the patients per year.241 In 1984, Poul Leber from the FDA extrapolated the data and concluded that, over a lifetime, all patients might develop tardive dyskinesia.^{11:368} Three years later, the president of the American Psychiatric Association said at an Oprah Winfrey show that tardive dyskinesia was not a serious or frequent problem.242
+There are videos of children and adults with akathisia and tardive dyskinesia that show how horrible these brain damages can be.
+It took psychiatry 20 years to recognize tardive dyskinesia as an iatrogenic illness,7:163 even though it is one of the worst harms of psychosis pills and also one of the most common ones, affecting about 4-5% of the patients per year.
+In 1984, Poul Leber from the FDA extrapolated the data and concluded that, over a lifetime, all patients might develop tardive dyskinesia.11:368 Three years later, the president of the American Psychiatric Association said at an Oprah Winfrey show that tardive dyskinesia was not a serious or frequent problem.

 Neurologists are much better at spotting tardive dyskinesia than psychiatrists and the same applies to researchers.
-Among 58 consecutively admitted patients with acute psychosis, 48 of whom were treated for at least a week with psychosis drugs, the researchers found 10 patients with tardive dyskinesia, but the psychiatrists only made this diagnosis in one of them.243 The akathisia diagnosis is also often missed or misinterpreted, particularly when the symptoms involve the extremities rather than the face.
-In the same study, the researchers diagnosed akathisia in 27 patients, the clinicians only in 7.243 In a community sample of patients with schizophrenia, the prevalence was 19%.244 feeling of restlessness and urge to move but do not exhibit characteristic limb movements but sit still, in a state of inner turmoil.
-When akathisia is mistaken for worsening anxiety, psychosis, or agitated depression, the clinician usually increases the dosage of the offending agent, leading to further harm.
+Among 58 consecutively admitted patients with acute psychosis, 48 of whom were treated for at least a week with psychosis drugs, the researchers found 10 patients with tardive dyskinesia, but the psychiatrists only made this diagnosis in one of them.
+The akathisia diagnosis is also often missed or misinterpreted, particularly when the symptoms involve the extremities rather than the face.
+In the same study, the researchers diagnosed akathisia in 27 patients, the clinicians only in 7.
+In a community sample of patients with schizophrenia, the prevalence was 19%.